grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 - **Topic title:** Topic titles should be the name of the visualization, for example, "Time series".
 Don't add the word "panel" or "visualization" to the title.
 - **Introduction:** Include an introduction that explains what visualization type can help the user do.
 - **Supported data formats:** Provide guidance about which data formats are supported by the visualization type with example use cases.
 - **[Section] options:** For each drop-down section of options in the edit panel add a section in the topic with the name of the UI section, followed by the word "options."
-These don't include the sections linked from the **Other options** section.
+Generally, these don't require screenshots.
+Only add screenshots where the UI is potentially confusing or a UI interaction is unclear.This doesn't include the sections linked from the **Other options** section.
 - **Other options:** Include a section for links to the docs for common UI options:

   - Panel options